astalkb/Customer-Services-Management/README.md

    }
    ```

-### 4. Run the Application
+### 5. Run the Application

-Start the Flask application with the following command:
+Start the Flask application with the following command from the root directory of the project (where `app.py` is located):
 ```bash
 flask --app app.py run
 ```